Thynevir/SimplePractice/README.md

 # SimplePractice
-Practice that reruie few lines to complete the challenge/objective
+Practice that requires few lines to complete the challenge/objective